RMITLibrary/nd-workshop/content/time-management/why-organisation-can-be-tricky.md

 				</p>
 				<ul>
 				<li>
-					<strong>Intrinsic load</strong> — the difficulty of the task itself.
+					<strong>Intrinsic load</strong> &mdash; the difficulty of the task itself.
 Learning a new concept, working through a complex argument, figuring out a method you've never used before.
-This is the load you can't really avoid — it's just part of learning.
+This is the load you can't really avoid &mdash; it's just part of learning.
 				</li>
 				<li>
-					<strong>Extraneous load</strong> — the extra stuff that gets in the way.
+					<strong>Extraneous load</strong> &mdash; the extra stuff that gets in the way.
 Confusing instructions, noisy environments, platforms that take forever to navigate.
 This is the load that doesn't actually help you learn anything.
 				</li>
 				<li>
-					<strong>Germane load</strong> — the good stuff.
+					<strong>Germane load</strong> &mdash; the good stuff.
 The mental effort that goes into actually making sense of something and filing it away properly.
 This is what you want to protect.
 				</li>
 				</ul>
 				<p>